joshbegley/nyt-latest/previous.md

 `The centerpiece of the annual Puzzle Mania print section requires a big helping of teamwork, with a side order of patience.`\
 https://nytimes.com/2024/12/01/crosswords/puzzle-mania-super-mega.html

-**How Borussia Dortmund's 'golden boy' is becoming one of Europe's most destructive players**\
+**How Dortmund's 'golden boy' Jamie Gittens is becoming one of Europe's most destructive players**\
-`Borussia Dortmund's Jamie Gittens is at an exciting moment in his career with each match revealing something new about his game`\
+`Dortmund's 20-year-old English forward is at an exciting moment in his career, with each match revealing something new about his game`\
 https://nytimes.com/athletic/5958867/2024/12/01/jamie-gittens-borussia-dortmund-bayern-munich/

 **Police and Protesters Clash in Georgian Capital**\